Just-Ape-Studios/just-ape-studios-contracts/readme.md

    don't account for that, e.g. `balance_of` is set to return an `u32`, which could end up causin' an integer overflow if the same owner has a biiig chunk of the supply.
 So just be aware of that <3
+2. There's no spec of whether the allowances of a token should be cleared on a transfer or not.
+On this impl they are cleared.
-2. No built-in extra stuff.
+3. No built-in extra stuff.
 If you wanna go custom, like charge for each mint, mint based on an allow-list, check only the contract owner can call transfer, and so on; you gotta do it yourself... or send a gig my way ((ΦωΦ)).